 Also Read: Aga’s House : ‘KVIFF’ Review – An Empathetic coming-of-age Drama Set in the Land Of Women

 Anyone who has briefly encountered corrupt bureaucracy knows that it bestows nothing but hopelessness.
 It is commendable how the assistant minister’s political manipulation – to score brownie points on Twitter – is so matter-of-factly staged.
 Still, Father seems to lose some momentum when we can easily predict how Nikola is going to be trapped by the dysfunctional system.
 However, Golubovic redeems the narrative with a surprising final scene which puts one more challenge on Nikola’s path rather than offer faked catharsis.
-It’s also a moment which was very much rooted in Serbian reality.
+It’s also a moment that was very much rooted in Serbian reality.

 The insensitivity of Nikola’s neighbors couldn’t be just written off as a commentary on humanity’s worst aspects.
 Their behavior should be perceived through the region’s brutal ethnic conflicts (in the 1990s).
 And it depicts how the nonchalance didn’t spread from top to bottom, but it’s the other way around.
 Furthermore, it adds another powerful layer to the father’s determination as he sets the table for his family.
 It’s not really a hopeful ending.
-Anyway that’s how poor folks can operate in this unfair world: instinctually rebuild despite faced with total loss.
+Anyway, that’s how poor folks can operate in this unfair world: instinctually rebuild despite faced with a total loss.

 Overall, Father (120 minutes) is a powerfully nuanced social drama that captures one resilient man’s journey across a crumbling society without any emotional manipulations.